gretadr/currency_calculator/README.md

 # Currency Calculator

 A full-stack currency converter with a secured admin panel for managing exchange rates.
-Built with Vue 3, Node.js, Express.js and PostgrsSQL.
+Built with Vue 3, Node.js, Express.js and PostgreSQL.

 ## 🌐 Live Demo